Saturday the 4th of March 2023

 – The Magic & Folklore of Dartmoor

-In this talk, Ethan will share some of the eldritch folklore of Dartmoor, including tales of shape-shifting witches, myriad hauntings, cursed fields, encounters with the fae and whisht places.
-The talk will be illustrated with his own visual interpretations of the stories.
+In this talk, Ethan shared some of the eldritch folklore of Dartmoor, including tales of shape-shifting witches, myriad hauntings, cursed fields, encounters with the fae and whisht places.
+The talk was richly illustrated with his own visual interpretations of the stories.

 Bio.
 Ethan is a Devon-based artist and writer whose practice draws upon environmental issues, folklore and the Occult.
 He is particularly inspired and frequently haunted by the eldritch tales of Dartmoor, his local stomping ground.
 Ethan also belongs to a collaborative art group, the Inner Space Exploration Unit (ISEU), which consists of occult-inspired artists from Devon, Dorset, and Cambridgeshire.